 - 7pm *doors open at 6pm

 - Free and open to the public *no tickets required

 Solded O'Brien will be speaking at Appalachian State University as part of the 30th MLK Commemoration.
 Her comments will center on the Civil Rights Movement in the United States and the legacy of Dr. King.

 Due to the popularity of this event, please allow extra travel time and dress warmly in the event that you have to wait outside until doors open at 6pm.

 Bags will be checked at the door.
-No flash photography or recording of any kind is permitted.

 Individuals requesting additional reasonable accommodations for events should contact the Office of Disability Services www.ods.appstate.edu at 828-262-3056.
 For interpreter request please review the university interpreter services policy.

 For any other questions about this event, please call the Office of Multicultural Student Development at (828)262-6158.